Recovering quickdraws in an overhang while descending

 Once the draw is unclipped, the climber will pendulum and so the belayer must be well braced.

 The risk of a pendulum is greater when the overhang is bigger.

 Before removing the last draw, the climber must unclip the "cable car" quickdraw to avoid destabilizing the belayer.

 At the last quickdraw, the climber must look behind to see that there are no obstacles in the line of the pendulum.

 When an obstacle is unavoidable and the quickdraw is recoverable from the ground, the climber may be lowered with the last draw left in place.
 This technique works if the quickdraw is not too high or difficult to access.

 If the pendulum at the last draw is risky and the bolts are relatively close to one another, the climber can clip into the second-to-last draw.
-He then unclips the last draw and frees the belayer's rope (draws and "cable car").
-The belayer takes up all the slack; the climber grabs onto a hold and unclips his lanyard.
+They then unclip the last draw and frees the belayer's rope (draws and "cable car").
+The belayer takes up all the slack; the climber grabs onto a hold and unclips their lanyard.